-a wild artist & prestidigitator, born in Wilmington, Delaware in 1974, now living between Manhattan & Brooklyn, NY, freelancing internationally and teaching Dance & Technology at NYU, TISCH School of the Arts Dance Department.
+a wild artist & prestidigitator, born in Wilmington, Delaware in 1974, now living in Manhattan, freelancing internationally and teaching Dance & Technology at the New York University’s TISCH School of the Arts Dance Department.

 Grateful to have grown up in a house where music always played, my childhood was deeply influenced by watching my mother jitterbug in the kitchen and evening slideshows of my father's photography on the pull down screen.

-Attracted to things that sparkle I am a collector of antique doorknobs and precious stones and a lover of champagne.
+Attracted to things that sparkle I am a collector of antique doorknobs, precious stones and a lover of champagne.
 Wild edible mushroom hunting is my favorite past time and gets me into nature and the great outdoors.

-In my free time I enjoy skipping rocks with my family on Lake Erie, hanging out with friends on my porch in Brooklyn, getting my hands dirty in the garden, cooking for my beloveds, moving my body, playing my ukulele, taking photographs, snuggling with my two big fluffy black boy cats, being underwater, free diving with dolphins, making art or being swept away by the NYC nightlife.
+In my free time I enjoy skipping rocks with my family on Lake Erie, cooking for my beloveds, snuggling with my two big fluffy black boy cats, being underwater, or getting swept away by the NYC nightlife.

 About the artist...